 It doesn’t matter that any these people are very nice or would go out of their way to help.
 The British class system has spoken.

 Recently, levels of cycling have started to rise in places such as style conscious London.
 Although in real terms cycling still has a pitifully low modal share, Boris Bikes, Superhighways and even Cycle Chic seemed to be floating around the media in a positive way.
 Cycling was starting to be discussed, which could only be a good thing.
 To counter this, a new battle front opened up.
 This time it was aspiring cyclists that spent too much money.
 Enter the MAMIL (Middle Aged Man In Lycra).
-The Daily Mail clearly wanted middle aged men back in golf club bars moaning about immigration and buying sports cars (preferably ones they’ve reviewed).
+The papers clearly wanted middle aged men back in golf club bars moaning about immigration and buying sports cars (preferably ones they’ve reviewed).
 The storm subsided when it was realised that cycling in this instance was an exclusive sporting activity as opposed to everyday transport so the road tax myth could be kept intact.